wp-plugins/fs-social-comments/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Allow you to integrate facebook comment on your site and sync it on wordpress comments page.

 == Description ==

 Welcome, this plugin will help you to synchronize facebook comments with wordpress integrated comments .